minimind/dispatch-on-value-for-python/README.rst

 Dispatch on Value for Python
 ============================

-This package provides dispatch on values for arbitrarily nested lists and dictionaries.
-You can use ``lambda`` to do expression matching and an ``any_X`` token that is a wildcard that ensures identical values can be matched.
-It is useful for getting rid of complicated and difficult to read ``if...elif...elif...`` chains.
-The package also allows the creation of dynamic patterns.
+This package provides the ability to dispatch on values (as opposed to dispatch on types) for nested lists, dictionaries, and primitive types (basically all inbuilt types).
+You can use ``lambda`` to do expression matching and use a wildcard to ensure identical values can be matched (see ``any_a``).
+It can alleviate complicated and difficult to read ``if...elif...elif...`` chains and greatly reduce the amount of code written.

+Additionally, patterns can be registered dynamically, allowing a great flexibility in which functions are called with which value.

 The home page is on github at: